tugberkcil/ecole42-piscine/README.md

 ## Curriculum

         It includes multiple projects in c language and team projects called rush.
-The rush projects I made are not in this repository.